skwp/dotfiles/README.md

 ### Other recommended OSX tools

  * NValt - Notational Velocity alternative fork - http://brettterpstra.com/project/nvalt/ - syncs with SimpleNote
  * Vimium for Chrome - vim style browsing.
-The 'f' to type the two char alias of any link is worth it.
+The `f` to type the two char alias of any link is worth it.
  * QuickCursor - gives you Apple-Shift-E to edit any OSX text field in vim.
  * brew install autojump - will track your commonly used directories and let you jump there.
-With the zsh plugin you can just type 'j [dirspec]', a few letters of the dir you want to go to.]'
+With the zsh plugin you can just type `j [dirspec]`, a few letters of the dir you want to go to.

 ### Credits